-181A.
-(1) The [Director-General of Customs]1 or other officer authorized by the [Ministry of Finance]1 in this behalf may detain any package, brought whether by land or sea into [the Republic of the Union of Myanmar]1, which he suspects to contain-

-- (a) any newspaper or book as defined in [Printing and Publishing Law]2 or - (b) any document, containing any seditious matter, that is to say, any matter the publication of which is punishable under section 124A of the Penal Code, and shall forward such package to such officer as the [Ministry of Finance]1 may appoint in this behalf.
+- 181-A. (1) The [Director-General of Customs]1 or other officer authorized by the [Union Ministry of Planning and Finance]2 in this behalf may detain any package, brought whether by land or sea into [the Republic of the Union of Myanmar]1, which suspects to contain - any newspaper or book as defined in [Printing - (b) any document, containing any seditious matter, that is to say, any matter the publication of which is punishable under section 124-A of the Penal Code, and shall forward such package to such officer as the [Union Ministry of Planning and Finance]2 may appoint in this behalf.